 People who have a disorder called acanthosis nigricans develop darkened and thickened skin in the underarms, on the nape of the neck, and in skinfolds.
 Acanthosis nigricans can be a symptom of diabetes.

-Lentigines (commonly called liver spots or age spots) are flat, tan to brown, oval spots on the skin.
+Lentigines (commonly called age spots or liver spots [but are not related to liver problems]) are flat, tan to brown, oval spots on the skin.
 A single spot is called a lentigo.
-There are two types:
+They are a type of localized hyperpigmentation.

 Solar lentigines are caused by sun exposure and are the most common type of lentigo.
 They occur most frequently on areas that are exposed to the sun, such as the face and back of the hands.
 They typically first appear during middle age and increase in number as people age.
 Lentigines are noncancerous (benign), but people who have them may be at higher risk of melanoma.